AriFordsham/GHCWiki/Functional-dependencies.md

 Now the fundep is effectively vacuous, but if it remains we'd need LCC and LICC.
 But the program works fine: the overlapping-instance technology will pick an instance only when it is the unique one, and that will fix `r`.

 But it's a bit un-satisfying to have to encode our desired behaviour like this.
+(Question: with bidirectional fundeps is this encoding even always possible?)

 ### Example 5: Even LCC is too restrictive